-- In a heat safe bowl or a saucepan, melt butter with Ghirardelli Semisweet Chocolate Chips.
-Set aside to cool while you get the rest of your ingredients together.
+- In a heat safe bowl or a saucepan, melt the butter with the Ghirardelli Semisweet Chocolate Chips.
+Set it aside to cool.

-- Use a whisk to combine eggs, granulated sugar, brown sugar and vanilla, just until combined.
+- Use a whisk to combine the eggs, granulated sugar, brown sugar and vanilla, just until combined.

-- Combine flour, cocoa powder, salt and baking soda in a medium bowl.
+- Combine the flour, cocoa powder, salt and baking soda in a medium bowl.

-- Slowly pour in the butter and chocolate mixture to eggs and sugar, while whisking.
+- While whisking, slowly pour the butter and chocolate mixture into the eggs and sugar.

-- Use a sieve to sift dry ingredients into wet ingredients.
-Fold together until just barely combined.
+- Use a sieve to sift the dry ingredients into the wet ingredients.
+Fold everything together until just barely combined.

-- Pour brownie batter into the prepared baking pan and bake for about 40 minutes.
+- Pour the brownie batter into the prepared baking pan and bake for about 40 minutes.

-- Remove from the oven and allow brownies to cool completely.
+- Remove the brownies from the oven and allow them to cool completely.

-- Form into a round ball and refrigerate until they're firm, at least one hour.
+- Form the brownies into round balls and refrigerate them until they are firm, at least one hour.

 Amount Per Serving: Calories: 233Total Fat: 12gSaturated Fat: 6gTrans Fat: 0gUnsaturated Fat: 4gCholesterol: 41mgSodium: 68mgCarbohydrates: 29gFiber: 2gSugar: 20gProtein: 3g